-Real estate investors often buy and sell real estate lien notes, either singly or in a package, a transaction that is customarily effected by a “Sale & Assignment of Note(s) and Lien(s),” which is akin to a bill of sale for personal goods.
-We will refer to this document simply as an assignment.
+Investors often buy and sell real estate lien notes, either singly or in a package, a transaction that is customarily effected by a Sale & Assignment of Notes and Liens.
+This transfer instrument is referred to in this article simply as an assignment.

-A properly written and endorsed real estate lien note is a negotiable instrument for purposes of Texas Business & Commerce Code Section 3.201 et seq.
+A properly written and endorsed real estate lien note is a negotiable instrument for purposes of Business & Commerce Code Section 3.201 et seq.
 Specific requirements of negotiability are listed in Section 3.104:

-(1) is payable to bearer or to order at the time it is issued or first comes into possession of a holder;
+(1) is payable to bearer or to order at the time it is issued or first comes into

 (2) is payable on demand or at a definite time; and

 (3) does not state any other undertaking or instruction by the person promising or ordering payment to do any act in addition to the payment of money, but the promise or order may contain: (A) an undertaking or power to give, maintain, or protect collateral to secure payment; (B) an authorization or power to the holder to confess judgment or realize on or dispose of collateral; or (C) a waiver of the benefit of any law intended for the advantage or protection of an obligor.

-A real estate note that does not qualify as a negotiable instrument may still be valid and enforceable, and it may still be sold and assigned, but the usual common law rules relating to the assignment of contracts will apply.
-Caution is in order, however; the resale value of a note that is non-negotiable will likely be deeply discounted.
+A real estate note that does not qualify as a negotiable instrument may still be valid and enforceable, and it may still be sold and assigned, but common law rules relating to the assignment of contracts will apply—the negotiable instrument rules of the Business & Commerce Code will not.

 Business & Commerce Code Section 3.416 provides minimal warranties for notes that are negotiable instruments.
-These are automatically in place unless the assignment disclaims them:
+These are automatically in place unless the assignment instrument disclaims them:

-Sec.
-3.416.
-TRANSFER WARRANTIES. (a) A person who transfers an instrument for consideration warrants to the transferee and, if the transfer is by indorsement, to any subsequent transferee that:
+Bus. & Com.
+Code Sec.
+3.416(a).
+TRANSFER WARRANTIES.
+A person who transfers an instrument for consideration warrants to the transferee and, if the transfer is by indorsement, to any subsequent transferee that:

 (1) the warrantor is a person entitled to enforce the instrument;